 The twins will be starting at a new school in a few weeks.
 Their current teachers have been so amazing that we wanted to show our appreciation.
 We got them some gift cards, but I wanted to make them something special to remember the girls.
 So we made some Shaving Cream Cards and Gift Wrap using shaving cream and food coloring.
 So let your legs be stubbly for a day and put that shaving cream to good use!
 When you are done with this activity, you can use the shaving cream for this Fine Motor Practice with Straws.

-The girls were very enthusiastic about mixing the colors, so I had to slow them down so we could do our prints.
 If you mix the food coloring in completely you will just end up with a piece of colored paper and not colorful swirls.
 The prints are easy peasy to do.
 I used card stock since I wanted to make greeting cards, but I did the project alone first, and had no problems with copy paper.
 So whatever floats your boat.

 Place the paper over the shaving cream and pat.
-B really enjoyed this part.

 When we lifted the prints off, the girls were so excited to see the pretty colors they had created.
 I let them dry for 10 minutes.

-When you remove the layer of shaving cream you are left with these gorgeous marbled prints that feel super soft.
+When you remove the layer of shaving cream, you are left with these gorgeous marbled prints that feel super soft.

 I added some stickers and a photo of the girls to the front and voila, you have an inexpensive, original greeting card.